 - They long for a true omnichannel experience where they can seamlessly switch between digital and physical channels

-To deliver this kind of experience, digital solutions in fintech must be integrated in the entire process, from front-end onboarding all the way to back-end systems.
+To deliver this kind of experience, digital solutions in FinTech must be integrated into the entire process, from front-end onboarding all the way to back-end systems.
 A couple of examples of how this could look like:

 - Blending “high tech” with “high touch”.
 Digital solutions should complement, not replace human financial advisors.
 A firm could be using advanced digital solutions such as facial recognition software for almost instant customer onboarding.
 At the same time, it could still offer clients personal advice through dedicated human advisors.

 - Leveraging data for ever-more personalized and relevant advice.
-Data from external third-party sources – such as social media – could be used to track investor behavior and provide relevant recommendations.
-Imagine a wealth manager being able to automatically learn about a client’s major life events (like the birth of a child) from social media data and then immediately sending out content on educational savings plans.
+Data from external third-party sources — such as social media — could be used to track investor behavior and provide relevant recommendations.
+Imagine a wealth manager being able to automatically learn about a client’s major life events (like the birth of a child) from social media data and then immediately send out content on educational savings plans.

 Customer experience — enhanced by digital capabilities — must thus be the heart of wealth managers’ offerings.
 And a key part of delivering this is omnichannel integration.